Norfolk County, Ontario: 20th Century

-Regional Municipality of Haldimand–Norfolk
+Norfolk Township

-The two counties remained separate until 1974, when they were merged as the Regional Municipality of Haldimand–Norfolk on the advice of a report by Milt Farrow, a "special advisor" appointed by the Government of Ontario.
+In 1974, the townships of Houghton, North Walsingham, South Walsingham, part of Middleton and the village of Port Rowan amalgamated to form the township of Norfolk.
+This was on the advice of a report by Milt Farrow, a "special advisor" appointed by the Government of Ontario.
 This political unit existed from 1974 to 2000.

-Under this arrangement the Regional Municipality of Haldimand–Norfolk consisted of the upper-tier regional government and the lower-tier Towns of Haldimand, Dunnville and Simcoe, and the townships of Delhi, Norfolk and the City of Nanticoke.
-The last regional chairperson in Haldimand–Norfolk was John Harrison.

-On January 1, 2001, the regional municipality was dissolved and two single-tier municipalities, the Town of Haldimand and the Town of Norfolk, were formed.
-These municipalities immediately changed their official names to Haldimand County and Norfolk County—and special advisor Milt Farrow later said in published interviews that he should have recommended those names.
+On January 1, 2001, Norfolk amalgamated with Delhi, Simcoe and part of Nanticoke to form an enlarged Norfolk.
+This municipality immediately changed its official name to Norfolk County—and special advisor Milt Farrow later said in published interviews that he should have recommended those names.
 Since they no longer have townships or other municipal subdivisions below them, both municipalities are not true "county" governments in the traditional sense; they are legally classified as cities.

-Norfolk County re-emerges
+Norfolk becomes larger

 The Townships of Delhi and Norfolk, the Town of Simcoe, and the western half of the City of Nanticoke were amalgamated to form the "Town of Norfolk".
 Moreover, many smaller communities such as Port Dover and Port Rowan are now in "Norfolk County".
 The newly formed municipality's first by-law was to change the name to Norfolk County.

 In January 2005, the county unveiled a new coat of arms which included natural symbols associated with the county: hooded warblers, a tulip tree (Liriodendron tulipifera) and an eastern dogwood flower.

 The first mayor of the county, Rita Kalmbach, was succeeded in 2007 by Dennis Travale, who served two terms as mayor.
 Charlie Luke succeeded him and served one term as mayor.
 Kristal Chopp was elected in 2018 and was succeeded in 2022 by Amy Martin.
 A transit system was introduced in Norfolk County in 2010.

-Knowledgepool Collective Intelligence Corp. has invested in Norfolk County bringing technology and innovation companies such as a Data Center, an Electric Vehicle Charging Manufacturer, and Internet of Things development companies to Norfolk.
+Knowledgepool Collective Intelligence Corp. has invested in Norfolk County bringing technology and innovation companies such as a Data Centre, an Electric Vehicle Charging Manufacturer, and Internet of Things development companies to Norfolk.
 Which is reviving the area with influx of new investment and advancing the County as a new Agri-Tech hub for the region.